OpenRTMFP/Cumulus/README.md

 - **dump[=file]**,
 enables packet traces in the console.
 Optionnal *file* argument also allows a file dumping.
 Often used with *cirrus=url* option to observe flash/cirrus exchange.

+- **middle**,
+enables middle traces if dump option is activated.
+Otherwise it does nothing.

 - **log=level**,
 log level argument beetween 0 and 8 : none, fatal, critic, error, warn, note, info, debug, trace.
 Default value is 6 (note), all logs until info level are displayed.